Read data agreement

 revision object

-A generic revision model captures the serialized contents of any schema's single row.
+A generic revision model captures the serialised contents of any schema's single row.
 This is then subject to 1) cryptographic signature and 2) auditing.

-Aside from "successor" column, a revision should be considered locked.
+Aside from the "successor" column, a revision should be considered locked.

-The PK of the object that was serialized.
+The PK of the object that was serialised

-Revisioned data (serialized as JSON) as a dict.
+Revisioned data (sed as JSON) as a dict.
 Apply JSON Canonicalization Scheme as per IETF RFC 8785.
 It contains all the fields of the schema except sucessorId, serializedHash, serializedSnapshot.

 Hash of serizalizedSnapshot (SHA-1)